caltrop2075/Calendar/README.md

 I would not put it past BIG Companies to do something like this or a GOVERNMENT...
 THEY do not like Free and Open Source Software (FOSS)

+WARNING!!!
+have a data directory in home for *.dat files
+$HOME/data